 To review the full study, click here.

-*A nutrition study demonstrated significant reduction in A1C and blood sugar spikes in people with type 2 diabetes.
+*A nutrition study demonstrated significant reduction in A1C and blood glucose spikes in people with type 2 diabetes after 12 weeks of use and compared to placebo.
 It was randomized, double-blinded, placebo controlled, and across multiple sites in the U.S.

 We've partnered with leading researchers at the Mayo Clinic to create the first Mayo Registry for a medical probiotic.
 The Mayo Clinic has been a leader in advancing microbiome science through the Mayo Microbiome Program.
 The Mayo Clinic is compiling and reporting results from PGC customers who voluntarily and anonymously share their data.
 All PGC customers are eligible to participate in this important scientific endeavor.